UnivaCorporation/urb-k8s/README.md

 ## Create Docker Images for URB Service and Example Frameworks

-_Open a new shell in the root of the project_
+_Open a new shell in the root of the project and run:_

 `eval $(minikube docker-env)`